 CMO & GM, Rambus

-Here’s why fintech is so important
+Here’s why Fintech software development is so important

 Today, customers are looking for a new type of financial services that offer instant access, ease of use, and a human-centered approach.
 Only the next generation of financial service companies and fintech startups can provide this.